Feeling SAD At Work? Follow These Tips

 How is SAD Treated?

-• Diet - Increase your fruit and veggie intake, and reduce sweets, caffeine and alcohol as you fuel your body with healthy foods and combat anxiety and stress.
+• Diet — Increase fruit and vegetable intake and reduce sweets, caffeine, and alcohol to help regulate mood and energy.

-• Exercise - Physical movement releases serotonin, your mood-boosting chemical, and relieves stress.
+• Exercise — Regular physical activity releases serotonin and reduces stress.

-• Lights - Increase your exposure to natural light and its mood-enhancing properties when you spend time outside, sit near a window or use a light box.
+• Lights — Increase exposure to natural light by spending time outside, sitting near windows, or using a light therapy box.

-• Medication - Antidepressants can relieve symptoms and help you cope with SAD.
+• Medication — Antidepressants can relieve symptoms for some people.

 SAD Treatment Options at Work

-SAD is a serious condition that can affect your performance at work.
-However, you can treat it.
-Talk to your physician and boss about which SAD treatment options you can implement as you perform your job.
+SAD is a serious condition but treatable.
+Talk to your physician and boss about which SAD treatment options you can implement as you perform your job, and talk to your agent about any insurance questions you have.

 Need insurance for You, Your Family or Your Business?